No products in the cart.

 One of the crucial components on the road to recovery is having a healthy support system.
 Why?
 Because who we spend time with can play an instrumental role in our healing journey.
 That adage, “You are who you surround yourself with” rings true on many levels.

-Imagine of a barrel of apples.
-One of those apples grows moldy; eventually that mold spreads and infects the surrounding apples.
-Without any intervention, that mold will continue to colonize until the whole barrel is full of nothing but sticky, fuzz-covered apple-mush.
+Imagine a barrel of apples.
+One of those apples grows moldy; eventually, that mold spreads and infects the surrounding apples.
+Without any intervention, that mold will continue to colonize until the whole barrel is full of nothing but sticky, fuzz-covered apple mush.

-Similarly, when we spend our time with others who may not have our best interests at heart, or who may be a “bad influence,” it can have a negative impact on our wellbeing.
+Similarly, when we spend our time with others who may not have our best interests at heart, or who may be a “bad influence,” it can hurt our well-being.
 We may start doing things that don’t align with our values or start slipping back into unhealthy behaviors.
 When I use this analogy with my clients, I will often say to them, “Don’t hang out with moldy people.”
 It’s important to be aware of who is in our circle, and even more important that those people are good for us.

 • Doesn’t criticize, belittle, or abuse in any way